dmpstats/Fetch_and_Merge_Acceleration_to_Locations/README.md

       (e.g. 1 burst every couple of seconds).

-5. Merge processed ACC events to location events of the same animal/track based on recording timestamps and according to a choice between two merging criteria:
+5. Merge processed ACC events to location events of the same animal/track using recording timestamps for alignment.
+Location event times act as reference points, while ACC event starting times are applied as allocable variables.
+The merging process governed by two alternative integration rules:

-    - `'latest'`: ACC events are allocated to the latest location event preceding the starting time at which ACC bursts were recorded
+    - `'latest'`: ACC events are allocated to the most recent location event occurring prior to the ACC sampling start time.

-    - `'nearest'`: ACC events are allocated to the closest-in-time location event, which can occur either before or after the ACC sampling starting time.
+    - `'nearest'`: ACC events are assigned to the closest-in-time location event, which can occur either before or after the ACC sampling start time.

     ACC events are joined to corresponding location events in a list-column named `acc_dt`.
 Data nesting is required here as,